 This is the main gathering place for workers, shopkeepers and wizard-nobles alike, and the primary access-way to higher levels of a Hyperborean ziggurat-city.
 Buildings here are often homes or offices for the prosperous, or barracks and other government offices.

-(A note: I. was skipped to avoid any possible confusion with the number 1.
+(Note: I. was skipped to avoid any possible confusion with the number 1.
 This was intentional.)

 Blocks of this type are always found directly above a Plaza block (see H., above).
 The central shaft is open both to the plaza below and (if other levels exist above) to another Shaft block further up.
 This shaft is sometimes used by wizards for personal travel, but mostly to levitate up wagonloads of foodstuffs or other supplies to higher levels of the Hyperborean city; most travellers use the spiral ramps (found elsewhere) to move between city levels.